christianvoigt/argdown/README.md

 ![Argdown logo](./argdown-arrow.png?raw=true "Argdown logo")

-**v1.4.9 released!
+**v1.5.0 released!
 Check out [the new features](https://argdown.org/changes/)**

 [Argdown](https://christianvoigt.github.io/argdown) is a simple syntax for analyzing complex argumentation.

 - Listing pros & cons in Argdown is as simple as writing a twitter message.
 You don't have to learn anything new, except a few simple rules that will feel very natural.
 - With these simple rules you will be able to define more complex relations between arguments or dive into the details of their logical premise-conclusion structures.
-- Your document is transformed into an [argument map](https://en.wikipedia.org/wiki/Argument_map) while you are typing.
-You can export your analysis as HTML, SVG, PDF, PNG or JSON.
-If that is not enough, you can easily extend Argdown with your own plugin.
+- Argdown can even be used within Markdown!
+Your code is transformed into an <a href="https://en.wikipedia.org/wiki/Argument_map">argument map</a> while you are typing.
+When your are ready, you can publish your analysis as pdf, embed it as a web-component in a webpage or simply export your map as an image.

 Start with [the docs](https://christianvoigt.github.io/argdown) or try it out in the [Browser Sandbox](http://christianvoigt.github.io/argdown).